-New system replacing vaccine passes revealed
+Revealed: The new system replacing vaccine passes

 The new vaccine pass system should be ready by the start of next month for people who still want to use vaccine-checking tools.

-"People want to have a way to verify their vaccination status for a variety of reasons," Hipkins said this evening.
+"People want to have a way to verify their vaccination status for a variety of reasons," Hipkins said.
+"Certainly, vaccination is a big issue in the disability community."

 Hipkins said the new system could be useful for people who might want to verify vaccination status to a potential employer.
 "They're not going to be used in the foreseeable future in the way that they were previously, for hospitality and all those sorts of things."

 The new vaccine pass-type system will have to take into account whether people were eligible for three or four doses.